botelc/race_up/README.md

 When the endpoint is found, the algorithm terminates.
 If there are no more places to go, the algorithm returns with a failure.

+The code should be quite readable, with brief comments available in all three files.